aamir09/FTzard/README.md

 <p align="justify">

 The advent of large language models (LLMs) has revolutionized the field of language modeling, giving rise to a multitude of use cases and applications.
-With a wide variety of LLMs now available, evaluating them for specific tasks has become a challenging endeavor.
-Additionally, as experiments grow in complexity, tracking results, data, and fine-tuned models becomes increasingly difficult for data scientists.
+Evaluating these models for specific tasks can be challenging, and as experiments grow in complexity, tracking results, data, and fine-tuned models becomes increasingly difficult for data scientists.

+To address these challenges, I created FTzard, a comprehensive framework designed to assist data scientists in managing their LLM experiments.
+FTzard offers an end-to-end continual learning pipeline, integrating orchestration with Dagster, experiment and model tracking with MLflow, assurnig environment reproducibility with Pixi, and data versioning with DVC.
+This framework streamlines the development lifecycle, accelerates progress by ensuring organization, and reduces hassle.

+There's no need to jump between folders and piles of notebooks—simply use FTzard's structure for all your projects and stay organized.

 <br>
 <div align="center">